WordPress/gutenberg/packages/components/CONTRIBUTING.md

 In case that is not possible (eg. too difficult to reconciliate new and legacy implementations, or impossible to preserve backward compatibility), then the legacy implementation can stay as-is.

 In any case, extra attention should be payed to legacy component families made of two or more subcomponents.
 It is possible, in fact, that the a legacy subcomponent is used as a parent / child of a subcomponent from the new version (this can happen, for example, when Gutenberg allows third party developers to inject React components via Slot/Fill).
-To avoid incompatibility issues and unexpected behavior, there should be some code in the components warning warning when the above scenario happens — or even better, aliasing to the correct version of the component.
+To avoid incompatibility issues and unexpected behavior, there should be some code in the components warning when the above scenario happens — or even better, aliasing to the correct version of the component.

 ##### Naming